 Arvell Reese, LB

 Arvell Reese is another defensive player from Ohio State that the Titans could target with the number four pick.
 Reese is unique because he can both rush the passer and play in coverage at a really high level.
 This versatility will allow the Titans to line him up all over the field on defense and disrupt the game in different ways.
-Reese is another name to watch as we get closer to the draft.
+In an interview on the Buck Reising Show, Greg Cosell compared Reese to Micah Parsons in terms of his style of play.
+Reese also ran a 4.46 40-yard dash time at the combine, displaying elite physical tools.

 Carnell Tate, WR